 Preparing for the University of Washington

-Now, it is time to put your best foot forward by considering the main aspects of the admission process – research the programs that interest you, read up on the eligibility criteria and admission requirements, find out the costs of studying, and plan for funding your university education.
+Now, it is time to put your best foot forward by considering the main aspects of the admission process: research the programs that interest you, review the eligibility criteria and admission requirements, find out the costs of studying, and plan how to fund your university education.

 Admission Requirements